Editor’s note: This story been revised and updated to be relevant to the 2017 NBA playoffs.

 ABC remains the only over-the-air (OTA) network broadcasting the NBA playoffs.
 The good news is you just need an antenna to watch the network’s games.
 As ABC has exclusive rights to the NBA Finals, you won’t miss a single layup when the best from the Eastern and Western conferences face off in June.

-But your antenna will only get you so much game in the earlier rounds: According to the current TV schedule, ABC will carry four games in the first round, and possibly more if the Rockets/ Warriors, Blazers/Clippers, Pacers/Raptors, or Hornets/Heat matchups go seven games.
-It will also broadcast three games in the Semifinals, but in the Conference Finals, as those rights are owned by ESPN and TNT.
+But your antenna will only get you so much game in the earlier rounds: According to the current TV schedule, ABC will carry four games in the first round, and possibly more if the Blazers/ Warriors, Bulls/Celtics, Jazz/Clippers, or Hawks/Wizards matchups go seven games.
+It will also broadcast three games in the Semifinals, but none in the Conference Finals, as those rights are owned by ESPN and TNT.
 Fortunately, there are online options for watching those games.

 TNT Overtime is your ticket to TNT broadcasts

-Though its full schedule wasn’t available at press time, TNT broadcasts more NBA playoff games than any other network.
-It currently looks to be broadcasting 11 in the first round—though that number will certainly go up if any matchups go more than four games—and it typically splits the bulk of the Semifinals with ESPN.
-Because it’s an even-numbered year, it will also exclusively carry the Western Conference Finals (per its contract, the network airs the Eastern Finals in odd-numbered years, swapping with ESPN).
+TNT is televising more than 40 playoff games this year.
+It’s currently confirmed to broadcast 17 in the first round—though that number will certainly go up if any matchups go more than four games—and it typically splits the bulk of the Semifinals with ESPN.
+It also exclusively carries the Eastern Conference Finals.

 The easiest way to see those TNT games without cable is with TNT Overtime, a second-screen site that brings “enhanced coverage” of the network’s NBA games—including the playoffs—to your computer, tablet, or phone for free.

 TNT Overtime doesn’t stream the TV broadcast feed.
-Instead, it offers you a customized view of the game with your choice of four HD camera angles: the Backboard Cam gets you up close to the scoring, two Player Cams exclusively track individual players as voted on by fans, and the Action Cam gives you a court-level view of all the, well, action.
+Instead, it offers you a customized view of the game with your choice of four HD camera angles—the Backboard Cam gets you up close to the scoring, two Player Cams exclusively track individual players as voted on by fans, and the Action Cam gives you a court-level view of all the, well, action—with exclusive content and analysis from TNT commentators.

 If you can’t decide on one angle, you can watch all four at the same time in Mosaic view.
 The site also posts highlight clips from each angle and offers a few social-media features, so you can connect with other fans during the game.
-What you don’t get: commentators, on-screen graphics, and commercials, which, depending on what you think of ads, might be a benefit.
+As an addition this season, TNT Overtime’s highlights, stats and play-by-play integrations will be available alongside the live game experience.

-TNT hasn’t yet announced how many of its games will be getting the TNT Overtime treatment, but last year it streamed three-quarters of its matchups here.
-Regardless, the playoffs are a great time to try out the service if you’ve never used it.
+TNT has promised that more than 30 of its playoff games will get the TNT Overtime treatment, so this is great time to try out the service if you’ve never used it before.

 Get Sling TV for everything ESPN

 Sling TV has been a godsend for cable-cutting sports junkies, and it’s downright essential during the NBA postseason.
-The service’s original $20-per-month subscription includes ESPN and ESPN2, which will account for 20 games throughout the first round and semifinals.
+The service’s $20-per-month Sling Orange package offers 30-plus channels, including ESPN and ESPN2, which will account for 21 games throughout the first round and semifinals.
 ESPN also has exclusive rights to the Eastern Conference Finals.

-On April 29, however, ESPN2 will be running coverage of the NFL draft.
-As it did last year, ESPNews will pick up the slack by carrying two of that day’s four first-round Game 6’s if necessary.
+On April 28, however, ESPN will be in the thick of its NFL Draft coverage.
+That means ESPNews may pick up the slack by carrying some of that day’s four first-round Game 6’s if necessary.
 To get ESPNews and catch those games, you’ll need to add Sling TV’s Sports Extra package ($5 per month in addition to the basic subscription).

 SlingTV will also give you access to TNT.
 Sling TV streams live TV broadcasts, so unlike with TNT Overtime, you’ll be seeing exactly what you would if you were watching the games as part of a cable package.

-Remember, Sling TV requires no commitment or contract.
+Sling TV comes with a seven-day free trial and requires no commitment or contract.
 You can cancel as soon as the playoffs end—though with such other offerings as A&E, CNN, Food Network, and Disney Channel, you might find you want to keep it around.

-Sony’s year-old PlayStation Vue service brings another streaming option this postseason, but its subscription price and what’s included is dependent on where you live.
-Its basic Access package offers a similar channel lineup to Sling TV, including TNT, ESPN, and ESPN2 (It also carries ABC, but on-demand programming only).
+Sony’s PlayStation Vue service brings another streaming option this postseason, but its subscription price and what’s included is dependent on where you live.
+Its basic Access package offer more than 45 channels with a similar channel lineup to Sling TV, including TNT, ABC ESPN, and ESPN2.

-If you already subscribe to PlayStation Vue, you can complement your OTA playoff viewing by catching the cable telecasts on your PlayStation console, Chromecast, Amazon Fire TV, or iOS device.
+If you do subscribe to PlayStation Vue, you can complement your OTA playoff viewing by catching the cable telecasts on your PlayStation console, Chromecast, Amazon Fire TV, or iOS device.

 No NBA TV, no dice

 Unfortunately, there’s no workaround for legally watching the NBA TV games without cable.
-The upside is NBA TV will carry only three playoff broadcasts, all in the first round: Games 2 and 3 of Pacers vs. Raptors, and Game 2 of Hornets vs. Heat.
+The upside is NBA TV will carry only four playoff broadcasts, all in the first round: Games 2, 3 and 5 (if necessary) of Bucks vs. Raptors and Game 2 of Hawks vs. Wizards.
 There’s a possibility you could miss a few more if any of the first-round matchups go to a Game 5, 6, or 7, as those games would be split between NBA TV and TNT.
 Still, if you’re an NBA League Pass subscriber, you can likely view the game replays in the archives.

 Sports broadcasting still lags behind other types of TV programming in offering streaming options.
-But with the cord-cutting solutions above, we’re confident you’ll be able to tune in when your favorite team hits the hardwood this weekend.
+But with the cord-cutting solutions above, we’re confident you’ll be able to tune in when your favorite team hits the hardwood.